-(1) The standard period of study for the Master's degree programme, including the time taken to complete the final academic assessment phase, is four semesters of full-time study or up to eight semesters of part-time study.
-To graduate from the Master's programme, students shall earn a total of 120 ECTS credits, of which 30 credits are earned for the Master's thesis project.
+- (1) The standard period of study for the Master's degree programme in Quantum Engineering, including the time taken to complete the final academic assessment phase, is four semesters of full-time study or up to eight semesters of part-time study.
+The Master's degree programme comprises 120 credits.
+Of that total, 30 credits are awarded for the Master's thesis. - (2) If students complete some of their Master's degree programme in part-time study, this will be taken into account when calculating the standard period of study.
+The final result will be rounded up to the next whole semester. - (3) Semesters in which a student was granted leave of absence from the programme shall not be added to the standard period of study. - (4) The Examination Board shall, on request, take account of statutory periods of maternal leave, periods of parental leave and family care obligations (particularly caring for one or more children or adolescents or supporting family members with care needs) as well as the special needs of students with disabilities.

-- (2) If students complete some of their Master's degree programme in part-time study, this will be taken into account when calculating the standard period of study.
-The final result will be rounded up to the next whole semester. - (3) Semesters in which a student was granted leave of absence from the programme shall not be added to the standard period of study. - (4) The Examination Board shall, on request, take account of statutory periods of maternal leave, periods of parental leave and family care obligations (particularly caring for one or more children or adolescents or supporting family members with care needs) as well as the special needs of students with disabilities. - (5) The study regulations and the associated study plan shall be structured to ensure that for a full-time student the workload is distributed evenly throughout the degree programme so that students can acquire approximately 60 ECTS credits in each year of the programme. - (6) The type and scope of the proposed student assessments shall be such that students can complete the programme of study within the standard period of study.
+- (5) The study regulations and the associated study plan shall be structured to ensure that for a full-time student the workload is distributed evenly throughout the degree programme so that students can acquire approximately 60 ECTS credits in each year of the programme. - (6) The type and scope of the proposed student assessments shall be such that students can complete the programme of study within the standard period of study.
 As a rule, two dates for academic assessment or examination shall be offered for each module or course within the academic year in which the relevant module or course took place, provided that this is compatible with the type of module or course being taken.
-Furthermore, the degree programme shall be structured so that it offers periods in which students may study at other universities or acquire relevant external practical work experience without extending the length of time a student spends on the programme. - (7) The subject-specific study regulations may specify compulsory regular attendance at those taught courses in which regular personal participation is necessary in order to achieve the objectives of the module or course (e.g. seminars, practical skills classes). - (8) The study regulations shall state the semester by which each module or module element should be completed in order to stay within the standard period of study.
+Furthermore, the Master's degree programme in Quantum Engineering shall be structured so that it offers periods in which students may study at other universities or acquire relevant external practical work experience without extending the length of time a student spends on the programme. - (7) The subject-specific study regulations may specify compulsory regular attendance at those taught courses in which regular personal participation is necessary in order to achieve the objectives of the module or course (e.g. seminars, practical skills classes). - (8) The study regulations shall state the semester by which each module or module element should be completed in order to stay within the standard period of study.